postlight/parser/src/extractors/custom/README.md

 # Custom Parsers

-Mercury can extract meaningful content from almost any web site, but custom parsers allow the Mercury parser to find the content more quickly and more accurately than it might otherwise do.
+Mercury can extract meaningful content from almost any web site, but custom parsers/extractors allow the Mercury Parser to find the content more quickly and more accurately than it might otherwise do.
 Our goal is to include custom parsers as many sites as we can, and we'd love your help!

-## The basics of parsing a site with a Mercury custom parser
+## The basics of parsing a site with a custom parser

 Custom parsers allow you to write CSS selectors that will find the content you're looking for on the page you're testing against.
 If you've written any CSS or jQuery, CSS selectors should be very familiar to you.

 You can query for every field returned by the Mercury Parser:

-- title
+- `title`
-- author
+- `author`
-- content
+- `content`
-- date_published
+- `date_published`
-- lead_image_url
+- `lead_image_url`
-- dek
+- `dek`
-- next_page_url
+- `next_page_url`
-- excerpt
+- `excerpt`

 ### Using selectors

+CSS selectors allow you to target any content in the HTML document for extraction.

 #### Basic selectors

-To demonstrate, let's start with something simple: Your selector for the page's title might look something like this:
+To demonstrate, let's start with something simple.
+A selector for the page's title might look something like this (you can ignore the boilerplate on top and bottom for now and just focus on the `title` key):

 ```javascript
 export const ExampleExtractor = {